This post contains affiliate links which means if you click and buy I may make a commission at no cost to you. See my policy for more information.

 It wasn’t one that I used with an incredible amount of regularity, but it was handy to have in the diaperbag.
 You know, just in case.
 It was definitely a handy little hospital freebie to take from the hospital after I delivered.

 6. Nipple Shield

-I’m not a big fan of nipple shields for every feeding, but they did help in the middle of the night when we were first struggling with getting a good latch.
+I’m not a big fan of nipple shields for every feeding, but they did help in the middle of the night when my son and I were first struggling with getting a good latch.
 I intentionally tried not to use it during the day so that we could work on getting the latch right with consistency.